Life (a Foundation)

 For instance, as our human ancestors migrated into Northern regions where it was colder and there was less daylight, they had to evolve in many ways.
 The reduced sunlight and the need to cover up more due to the cold, favored lighter skin color, which would allow their skin to absorb more light to produce more Vitamin D. The cold also favored narrower noses, which lost less heat.
 The reduced sunlight also favored lighter eye colors, which allowed them to see better in the dark.

 However, there are now a lot of new evolutionary pressures on us humans and other living things.
 These new evolutionary pressures come from our modern lifestyles.
-We have new dangers coming from our machines and technology, and our more sedentary lives and exposure to pollutants are harming our health.
-Our overpopulation is also exposing us to more decease and destroying the environments needed by other living things.
+Our machines and technology present us with new dangers that we have not yet evolved to handle.
+We have also not evolved yet to handle our more sedentary lives and our exposure to pollutants that are harming our health.
+In addition, our overpopulation is exposing us to more decease and destroying the environments needed by the other living things which we are currently dependent on.

 As with any species, we humans (Homo Sapiens) must still have enough genetic diversity for our species to survive and to stay healthy.
 Although we do not have to evolve as much due to climatic changes, there are many other cultural, social, technological and other changes that are putting pressure on our species to evolve.